Mission and Programs

 - We offer on- and off-site professional development workshops and institutes, customized to meet the unique needs of teachers, schools and communities.

-- Our School Coaching services create job-embedded professional learning opportunities for teachers that not only adhere to the high standards of the National Staff Development Council, but also represent best practices in adult learning and professional development.
+- Our School Coaching services create job-embedded professional learning opportunities for teachers that not only adhere to the high standards of Learning Forward, but also represent best practices in adult learning and professional development.

 - For schools seeking program evaluation services to assess existing programs as a means to improve performance, we provide a team-based and utilization-focused evaluation approach customized to the needs of the individual school client.